Xinglab/IRIS/README.md

 ### Example
 We provide a wrapper ([run_example](run_example)) to run the above [IRIS streamlined major modules](#streamlined-major-modules) using [example files](example), included in the IRIS package.
-For customized pipeline development, we recommend that users use this script as a reference.
+For customized pipeline development, we recommend that users use this script and [run_iris](run_iris) as a reference.
 Under the IRIS folder, do:
 ```
 ./run_example
 ```
 __As mentioned in [Usage](#usage), this example run will involve submitting the job array to the SGE system.__ It will take < 5 min for the formatting and screening steps and usually < 15 min for the prediction step (SGE job arrays).\
-A successful test run will generate the following result files (row numbers are displayed before each file name):
+A successful test run will generate the following result files in ./results/example/Glioma_test/screening (row numbers are displayed before each file name):
 ```
-      0 Glioma_test.notest.txt
+      0 _example_Glioma_test.notest.txt
-     13 Glioma_test.primary.txt
+     13 _example_Glioma_test.primary.txt
-      3 Glioma_test.primary.txt.ExtraCellularAS.txt
+      3 _example_Glioma_test.primary.txt.ExtraCellularAS.txt
-     11 Glioma_test.prioritized.txt
+     11 _example_Glioma_test.prioritized.txt
-      3 Glioma_test.prioritized.txt.ExtraCellularAS.txt
+      3 _example_Glioma_test.prioritized.txt.ExtraCellularAS.txt
-     13 Glioma_test.test.all.txt
+     13 _example_Glioma_test.test.all.txt
      13 primary/epitope_summary.junction-based.txt
      74 primary/epitope_summary.peptide-based.txt
     148 primary/pred_filtered.score500.txt